Can Guinea Pigs Eat Mango?

 Remove the seeds before feeding

 Mango seeds are typically enormous, especially in proportion to the fruit.
 In addition, this sweet, savoury fruit is also quite slippery.
 So when you give a whole mango with seeds to a cavity, it increases the chance of swallowing the seed and becoming a choking hazard.
+This can result in serious injury to the guinea pig and may even result in death.
+So remove the mango seeds before you give them to a guinea pig.

 Refrain from feeding dried mangoes